 Many doctors turn to antidepressant medications as their first line of treatment for depression.
-These medications are typically in categories called SSRIs (such as Prozac, Paxil and Lexapro), SNRIs (such as Pristiq and Cymbalta), MAOIs (including Nardil and Parmate), Tricyclics, and more.
+These medications are typically in categories called SSRIs (such as Prozac, Paxil and Lexapro), SNRIs (such as Pristiq and Cymbalta), MAOIs (including Nardil and Parnate), Tricyclics, and more.

-Unfortunately, this “alphabet soup” of medical treatment options is unsatisfactory for the majority of patients.
-Some studies suggest that the popular drugs are no more effective than a placebo, or sugar pill, and may actually be worse.
+Unfortunately, this “alphabet soup” of medical treatment options is unsatisfactory for many patients.
+Some studies suggest that the popular drugs are no more effective than a placebo, or sugar pill, and may be worse.
 Many patients report no real relief from these medications, yet many suffer significant side effects, including weight gain, loss of libido, insomnia and fatigue, just to name a few.
 And, even worse, patients can experience severe withdrawal symptoms when they stop taking these drugs, making the medications very difficult to stop once started.